Preparing the sacred calendar…

 Spring

-Rites of renewal, planting, and resurrection.
+Rites of planting, blessing, and resurrection.
 The earth stirs from its long rest; light overcomes darkness.
-Ceremonies of cleansing and blessing prepare both soil and soul for what is to come.
+Ceremonies of cleansing prepare both soil and soul for what is to come.

 Summer

-Festivals of abundance and radiance.
+Festivals of radiance and fruition.
 The sun reaches its height; the world is in full flower.
 Liturgies of gratitude and offering honor the fullness of life freely given.

 Autumn

-Harvest celebrations and rites of letting go.
-What was planted is gathered; the light begins to recede.
-Ceremonies of thanksgiving make holy the work of our hands and the provision of the earth.
+Celebrations of gathering and letting go.
+What was planted is now harvested; the light begins to recede.
+Ceremonies of thanksgiving make holy the work of our hands.

 Winter

-Sacred vigils and the festivals of light in darkness.
-The long night calls us inward; we tend the fire and await the return of the sun.
+Sacred vigils and festivals of light in the deep night.
+The long darkness calls us inward; we tend the fire and await the return of the sun.
 Rites of hope are practiced most fiercely in the depths of cold.

 In an age of disruption and acceleration, the practice of ritual and liturgy may be more urgently needed than ever before.
 When all certainties dissolve and the pace of change outstrips our capacity for meaning-making, the ancient rhythms offer something irreplaceable: continuity, rootedness, and the deep reassurance that we belong to something larger than ourselves and our anxieties.
 To return to the seasonal ceremonies of our traditions, or to carefully craft new ones that speak to our particular moment, is an act of profound spiritual resistance.